charliecalvert/CloudNotes/Assignments/FirebaseStarter.md

 Then go to this URL: [http://localhost:5000/](http://localhost:5000/)

-Deploy your app and browse to it.
+After confirming that you app works, press Ctrl-C and return to the command line.
+You are now ready to deploy your app on the world wide web and browse to it.

+## Deploy

+To deploy your app, issue this command:

 <pre>
 firebase deploy
 </pre>

 They will show you what URL to visit.

+Now go up to the console, find your app, and view the **Deployment History**

 ## Turn it in